HongshuoFan/PLAY/README.md

 ## License

-PLAY is licensed under the [MIT License](LICENSE).
+PLAY is licensed under the [GPL-3.0](LICENSE).
 You are free to use and distribute the software in accordance with the terms of the license.
 If you use this in your project kindly give credit to the team.

 ## Credits